CGordini/cgordini.github.com/_posts/2020/2020-07-17-gingerman.md

 Wouldn't turn back over.
 Luckily, Daddy had come out to watch, and I was able to hitch a ride home with the majority of my gear.
 (Daddy needs to get a truck or something with towing capacity...)

-A good friend of mine bailed me out the next day and helped me tow her home; I actually had to go back a THIRD time to pick up the tire trailer.
+An incredibly kind friend of mine bailed me out the next day and helped me tow her home; I actually had to go back a THIRD time to pick up the tire trailer.

 Further analysis shows: [she's so done.](https://i.imgur.com/ms949Wq.png)